 We pay tribute to YOU, our supporters, who made it all happen.
 We express our appreciation to Brian Bermingham, of the Cork council who baptised us.
 It was Brian who coined the name, the Animal Care Society.
 Brian, we have lived up to what you wanted us to be, and become.
 A thank you to Felicia Cross and Marian Caulfield, who co-founded the ACS.
 Finer people will be hard to find.
 Felicia went back to the USA in 2001 and now runs the largest cat welfare organisation in the USA.
 See: www.forgottencats.org Marion went to become a fulltime Mum but both ladies never forgot their ACS roots.
 We thank them both.
 But the biggest Thank You goes to ALL OF YOU, our supporters.
 Your moral and financial help made this organisation worthy of its credo: Their Lives...Our Passion.
 Please be proud of what you have made happen and the lives your help has saved.

 FINN McCOOL, THE MAGIC LEPRECHAUN CAT

 This beautiful book is locally printed by Aidan O'Mahony of Omah Printing in Wilton, Cork.
-Sale proceeds of every single copy sold will go in support of the charities Finn supports so your money will directly and exclusively benefit the work done by Finn’s nominated animal welfare charities.
-First copies are expected to be available at the end of October, or first week in November.
+Sale proceeds of every single copy sold will go in support of the charities Finn supports so your money will directly and exclusively benefit the work done by Finnís nominated animal welfare charities.
+All books are shipped in a protective jiffy bag.